 Shields in Darkon are the most effective protection against physical attacks and will block an attack from all non-siege weapons.
-A participant may only wear one shield at a time (except for bucklers, detailed below), and shields must be worn on the arm in order to provide protection.
+A participant may only wear one shield at a time (except for bucklers, detailed below).
+Shields may be worn on the arm or back and fastened with straps or buckles.
 There may be no shield spikes or other 'hard' decorations on the front or edge of a shield.
 Shields may not be thrown.

 A shield may be made in any style, shape, or size according to the character type restrictions of the participant.
-The size of a shield is measured by the shield's largest dimension.
-If a shield is larger than 36" it is considered to be a tower shield.
+The size of the shield is measured by the shield's largest dimension.
+There are 4 types of shields, as described below: